Best 33 Places To Visit In Barcelona, Spain - Updated 2025

 museu nacional d'art de catalunya

-A must-visit attraction for art enthusiasts, Museu Nacional d'Art de Catalunya prides itself on having the finest exhibit of Romanesque mural paintings throughout the world.
+In my opinion, this place is a must-visit attraction for all art enthusiasts.
+Museu Nacional d'Art de Catalunya prides itself on having the finest exhibit of Romanesque mural paintings throughout the world.
 The museum features two floors full of artworks by Catalan modernist artists like Gaudi and Casas, as well as European Renaissance and Baroque painters, including Velazquez and Tiziano.
 Also, you’ll find here a room containing a great collection of photographs.
 After hours of artwork browsing and learning about the history of the building, you should climb up the rooftop and see a spectacular and uninterrupted view of the city.

 Tip from tour guide